If you’re looking for the ultimate cold weather comfort food, this slow-cooker lamb shepherd’s pie fits the bill.

-During the cooler months, I have to work extra hard to pack my family’s diet with extra nutrition to keep colds and flu and the winter blues at bay.
+During the cooler months, I work extra hard to pack my family’s diet with extra nutrition to keep colds and flu and the winter blues at bay.
 This is easier said than done with a toddler who has multiple food allergies and a baby on the way who already has strong ideas about what it wants to eat.
-Those factors combined with being a working mama means that I have to plan carefully for what to feed my family.
+This combined with being a working mama means that I have to plan carefully for what to feed my family.

 One of my favorite dishes that checks all of the boxes is Shepherd’s Pie.
-I love that I can throw everything for the stew in a crockpot all day and come back home to a perfectly cooked meal that makes everyone’s mouth water.
+I can throw everything for the stew in a stainless steel crockpot all day and come back home to a perfectly cooked meal that makes everyone’s mouth water.
 In 10 minutes, I have a nourishing dinner on the table for us, and minimal clean up.

-I also love that I can use the leftovers to make dinner the next night, or if I have the energy and gumption, make a special dinner in the same night.
+I also love that we can use the leftovers to make dinner the next night.
+Or if I have the energy and gumption, make a special dinner in the same night.

 - 1-2 lb lamb or grass-fed beef roast

 - 5 carrots halved and chopped

 - 3-4 large shallots peeled and chopped

 - 1 tsp fresh oregano leaves

 - 1 cup organic white cheddar finely shredded (optional)